Thursday, September 22, 2011

 Ramadan/Syawal 1431 (2010)

-I have meant to put this up during Ramadan this year to commemorate 1 year of my visit to the Holy Land.
+I have meant to put this up during Ramadhan this year to commemorate 1 year of my visit to the Holy Land.
 I was tasked to direct the documentary "Modern Pilgrims" for MediaCorp's ChannelnewsAsia.
 I look back at the series with fond memories.
 Three things come to mind.

-3. It was in the middle of the northern-hemisphere summer when we arrived, in Ramadan.
+3. It was in the middle of the northern-hemisphere summer when we arrived, in Ramadhan.
 The temperature was up to 45 degrees celcius.
 I had to be sure I get ALL the items I had planned to film, liaise with the ground via the fixer on our daily programmes, which was a tough call.
 AND on top of that the ibadah itself.
 It was hard, Subhanallah.
 I had an awakening - an awakening of my self.
 And the extreme humility I felt in His presence.
 2 things - visiting the Prophet Muhammad SAW at his tomb and THAT sunset experience at Mt Uhud.
 Masya'Allah!
 And of course that moment as I faced the Kaabah.
 It was magical to be at THE centre of gravity where all of solats/prayers are directed - wherever one can be in every part of the world.

 2 comments: